-(3) Subsection (2) applies to the following civil proceedings in the Court, namely-
+(3) Subsection (2) applies to the following civil proceedings in the Court, namely:

-- (a) proceedings for infringement of copyright or neighbouring rights; - (b) proceedings brought to obtain disclosure of information relating to any infringement of such rights; and - (c) proceedings brought to prevent any apprehended infringement of such rights.
+(a) proceedings for infringement of copyright or neighbouring rights;

+(b) proceedings brought to obtain disclosure of information relating to any infringement of such rights; and

+(c) proceedings brought to prevent any apprehended infringement of such rights.
-(4) Subject to subsection (5), no statement or admission made by a person-

-(a) in answering a question put to him in any proceedings to which subsection (2) applies; or shall, in proceedings for any related offence, or for the recovery of any related penalty, be admissible in evidence against that person or, (unless they married after the making of the statement or admission), against the spouse of that person.
+(4) Subject to subsection (5), no statement or admission made by a personshall, in proceedings for any related offence or for the recovery of any related penalty, be admissible in evidence against that person or (unless they married after the making of the statement or admission) against the spouse of that person.